Water supply and sanitation in Venezuela: Environmental Quality: The Orinoco and Lake Maracaibo

+Institutional Shifts

+Following the capture of Nicolás Maduro in January 2026 and the installation of Delcy Rodríguez as acting president, the National Assembly approved a landmark reform to the Hydrocarbons Law.
+While primarily focused on oil, the reform includes provisions for a sovereign fund dedicated to improving public infrastructure and services, though the immediate impact on the water sector remains to be seen amidst ongoing funding shortfalls for humanitarian WASH programs.

 Access

 In 2015, 93% of the total population of Venezuela had access to "improved" water, or 95% of the urban population and 78% of the rural population.
 As for sanitation, in 2015, 94% of the total population in Venezuela had access to "improved" sanitation, or 97% of the urban population and 70% of the rural population.

 The WHO/UNICEF Joint Monitoring Program's estimates from 2008 are based on the 2001 census results and show that 93% of citizens had access to potable water and 91% had access to sanitation.

 A study for the Development Bank of Latin America and the Caribbean (CAF), however, estimates based on figures from the 2001 census and HIDROVEN statistics that only 82% of the population had access to an improved source of water in 2001.
 The same source also quotes a lower coverage figure for sanitation than the WHO (only 66%).
 According to the same study over 4.2 million people had no access to piped water and 8 million residents did not have access to adequate sanitary facilities in 2001.

 Rural consumers are particularly under-serviced – only 66% receive potable water and 40% have access to adequate sanitation.
 In the period 1990–2001 the share of population with access to water supply and sanitation modestly increased from 81% to 82% for water, and 63% to 66% for sanitation.